iggual/School/Chess/NeoRandom_Chess_SP.md

    - 1 queen – anywhere that does not give check.
    - 1 king – on a square not under attack by any White piece at the moment of placement.

+- **Strategic guidance** (experimental):
+   - **Pawns first** – placing pawns before major pieces is encouraged because it secures space and limits the opponent’s early expansion and premature strategic and tactic plans exposure.
+   - **Avoid early queen** – the AI should not place its queen early to prevent premature exposure.
+   - **Balanced minor‑piece distribution** – aim for bishops on opposite colours and knights on squares that support pawn chains.
+   - **Rook safety** – keep rooks behind pawn structures unless a clear, non‑checking line or tactic is available.

-### 3. Placement Order & Turn Structure
+### 3. Turn Structure

-- White places the first piece, then Black, alternating until all 32 pieces are on the board.
+1. **Placement Phase** – White places the first piece, then Black, alternating until all 32 pieces are on the board.
-- No piece may be moved, captured, or removed until the board contains the full complement of pieces.
+2. **Transition** – When the board contains the full complement of pieces, the **AI must announce:**

+"All pieces placed.
+The game now proceeds under normal chess rules."

+3. **First Move After Placement – White (the AI) moves first** under standard chess rules.
+This move must be a legal chess move; no further placements are allowed.

 ### 4. Error Handling